svsticky/sadserver/docs/deployment-new-production.md

 This guide details the steps needed to get a new production environment up and running.

-**Create a new droplet** on [DigitalOcean] named `svsticky.nl`.
-The name is
+**Create a new droplet** on [DigitalOcean].
+Select the desired OS and region.
-important: it ensures [reverse DNS] lookups for the droplet IP receive the correct values.
-Also create an A record that points `new-prod.svsticky.nl` to the new IP.
+Be sure to enable IPv6, and add the keys of all IT Crowd members.
+Name the droplet `svsticky.nl`.
+The name is important: it ensures [reverse DNS] lookups for the droplet IP receive the correct values.
+Also create two temporary DNS records that point `(*.)new-prod.svsticky.nl` to the new IP.

 **Stop Koala** on the old production environment: